Who We Are

 No Communication Compromises

 Areas of Study

 Community & Innovation

 Interpretation and Translation

 Students in the BAI program conduct research projects in the final semester of their studies prior to graduation.
 Using video and other data, the students analyze specific features of interpreting or translation and then give a public poster presentation of their findings.

-An Investigation of ASL to English Interpreting Strategies When Varied Signs Occur in the Source Message
+An Investigation of Interpreting Strategies when Overlapping Dialogue Occurs in the English Source

 Fill out our inquiry form for an Admissions Counselor to contact you.